JdavisBro/DrawDogOnline/README.md

 ## Contributing/Exporting

 Requires

 - [Godot 4.2](https://godotengine.org/download/archive/4.2-stable/)
 - [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/)

-First (before opening the repo in Godot) create an Export_Sprites with UndertaleModTool and move it to this repo dir.
+First (before opening the repo in Godot) create an Export_Sprites and Exported_Sounds with UndertaleModTool and move it to this repo dir.

 Add a file named `.gdignore` to Export_Sprites/

 In the base dir run `py -m pip install -r requirements.txt` and `py move_assets.py`

 Now you can open it (and export if you want) in Godot :D

+To import the brush sounds properly, find sfx/erase/loop/mono.wav and sfx/paint/medium_loop.wav in the assets folder.
+Select them and, from the import tab (top left), select Loop Mode > Forward and Reimport.

 ## Credits